Lonzo Ball: Player profile

+Ball proved to be a do-it-all guard who demonstrated above-average skills in nearly every statistical category throughout different points in his career.
+He was offensively well-rounded, accumulating 8 career triple-doubles, while also being an exceptional perimeter defender.
+Despite this, he is considered by many to have underachieved the expectations held for him as a second-overall draft pick.

-Ball formerly had an unorthodox jump shot, whereby he moved the ball from his left hip to the left of his forehead.
-He rotated his right elbow in toward his chest until it reached a 45-degree angle, at which point he shot the ball towards the basket.
-Ball preferred to shoot jumpers while moving towards his left.
-This led to Ball averaging only 31% shooting from three-point range in his two seasons with the Lakers.
-Heading into the 2020–21 NBA season, videos of Ball's new shooting form emerged.
-He has been shooting in a more conventional form, with the ball squared up to his forehead and averaged a then career-high 37.5% shooting from three in his first season with the Pelicans.
+Ball began his career with an unorthodox jump shot characterized by moving the ball from his left hip to the left side of his forehead while rotating his right elbow in toward his chest until it reached a 45-degree angle when shooting the ball.
+With this form, he averaged a mere 32% from three-point range in his two seasons with the Lakers.
+Prior to the 2020–21 NBA season, he began adopting a new and more conventional shot form with the ball squared up to his forehead.
+He jumped up to 38% shooting from three-point range in his two seasons with the Pelicans, and over 42% in his first season with the Bulls prior to his injuries.

 Ball began shooting in games from 40 feet deep when he was a pre-teen.
 In college, he shot three-pointers from beyond the NBA line, which is 4 ft longer than the 19 ft 9 in college line.
-His go-to shot with time expiring was a step-back three-pointer from deep.
+His go-to shot with time expiring was a step-back three-pointer from deep, and he favored shooting jump shots while moving toward his left.